spoo-bar/cosmy-wasmy/README.md

 * [VSCode](https://code.visualstudio.com/) to install the extension in

 #### Optional
-* [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension for vscode to provide syntax highlighting and othre language server features
+* [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension for vscode to provide syntax highlighting and other language server features

 ---
 ## Installation

-You can install Cosmy Wasmy from the [visual stucio marketplace](https://marketplace.visualstudio.com/items?itemName=spoorthi.cosmy-wasmy)
+You can install Cosmy Wasmy from the [visual studio marketplace](https://marketplace.visualstudio.com/items?itemName=spoorthi.cosmy-wasmy)

 Or, you can search for `Cosmy Wasmy` in vscode Extensions sidebar.